 - And finally in Kentucky they would inquire about the number of days they would get whipped.

 The benefits of the dandelion roots were famous.
 However, not many knew that the root would give a red dye.
 Let’s get into the various uses and benefits of the dandelion root.

 The dandelion root was included with bitter Passover herbs.
-The larger leaves tend to be bitter and it is recommended to macerate the leaves in order to get ride of the bitterness.
+The larger leaves tend to be bitter and it was recommended to macerate the leaves in order to get rid of the bitterness.

 Several drinks were made with Dandelion roots such as coffee and wine.
 The Fen people in the region of eastern England would collect dandelions in order to make wine on May Day.

 The extract from the dandelion roots was bitter but this bitterness had very potent medicinal values.
 It worked very well on the liver.